uwiger/gproc/doc/gproc.md

-Sends a message to the process, or processes, corresponding to Key.If Key belongs to a unique object (name or aggregated counter), this function will send a message to the corresponding process, or fail if there is no such process.
+Sends a message to the process, or processes, corresponding to Key.

+If Key belongs to a unique object (name or aggregated counter), this function will send a message to the corresponding process, or fail if there is no such process.
 If Key is for a non-unique object type (counter or property), Msg will be send to all processes that have such an object.<a name="set_env-5"></a>